khizarnaeem/intercom-blocker-extension/README.md

-# intercom-blocker-extension
+# Chrome Extension: Intercom Blocker
-Chrome extension which blocks Intercom popups to remove distractions for you
+Chrome extension that blocks the annoying Intercom.com.

 How to run it locally: